Different vinyl floor types come with different thickness levels. So, what thickness should you choose?

 |The Type of Floor||Ideal Wear Layer Thickness||Ideal Vinyl Floor Thickness|

 |Bedroom floor||6-10 mil||2-4 mm|

 |Outside floor||24 – 40 mil||4-8 mm|

-Vinyl plank flooring is one of the most common types of vinyl floor.
-The thickness of this vinyl floor ranges between 2mm and 5mm with 3mm being the most common in homes.
-The wear layer of vinyl planks ranges between 4mil and 20mil.
+Vinyl planks have a thickness between 2-5mm, with 3mm being the most common in homes.
+The wear layer of this floor ranges between 4-20 mil.

-Luxury vinyl flooring comes in thicker measurements due to the sturdier structure of the flooring.
-Luxury vinyl usually measures a thickness level between 4.5mm and 8mm and the wear layer can reach 40 mils.
+Luxury vinyl flooring is thicker because it has a sturdier structure.
+It has a thickness level of 4.5-8mm, and the wear layer can reach 40 mils.

 SPC Vinyl Flooring

-SPC vinyl flooring, also known as stone composite vinyl is another sturdy vinyl floor that is designed using special machines.
-This vinyl flooring is a hybrid or crosslink of hardwood flooring and traditional vinyl flooring.
-SPC vinyl measures a thickness level between 5mm and 8mm.
+Stone composite vinyl (or SPC) is a sturdy floor designed using special machines.
+This floor is a hybrid or crosslink of a hardwood floor and traditional vinyl.
+SPC has a thickness level of 5-8mm.

-This vinyl floor has a complex structure as it contains not just vinyl resins or wood fibers but hard plastic materials too.
-This vinyl floor is reinforced to handle high traffic and weight and it’s one of the few vinyl floors that can be used on outside subfloors albeit the floor is shielded from heat and direct UV rays from the sun.
+This floor has a complex structure containing vinyl resins, wood fibers, and hard plastic materials.
+So, SPC flooring is reinforced to handle high traffic and weight and is one of the few vinyl floorings that can be used indoors and outdoors.

 WPC Vinyl Flooring